I killed every plant I ever owned. But after making a few simple changes, my indoor garden is thriving.

 Posted in , Mar 11, 2021

 If you’re like me, you’ve never been able to keep a plant for more than a few weeks.
 Maybe a month.
 I just never grew up with plants in the house (I definitely inherited my mom’s black thumb).
 Every house plant I bought or got as a gift didn’t last long.
 My old roommate joked that I could kill a cactus.

-When the Covid-19 pandemic hit and we all went into quarantine, I saw many of my friends show off their house plants on social media.
+I always saw my friends showing off their house plants on social media.
 Their living rooms and bedrooms popped with beautiful plant life, while they noted the many physical and psychological benefits of having indoor plants.
 Why can’t that be me?
 I thought.
 So when my friend offered me a spider plant sprout, I decided to try something I’d never done before: commit to becoming a plant person.

 The journey hasn’t been without its ups and downs.
 I made a lot of mistakes.
 But after doing research and changing my perspective, I can proudly say I am succeeding.
 Here are five ways to take on house plants when, like me, you do not have a green thumb.